Goodnites Guide: Talking to your child about nighttime routines

-As a mom of four, I know how chaotic bedtime can be.
-One of my kids is finishing up homework, another wants me to read them a story, I have to give another bath – all while I’m trying to wrangle them to go to bed.
+Bedtime can be chaotic.
+One kid may be finishing up homework, while another wants the parent to read them a story, while another needs a bath – all while the parent is trying to wrangle them to go to bed.

-What has helped immensely has been establishing a nighttime routine and sticking to it.
-In my experience as a child development expert, the consistency and predictability can be good for children, especially when you add bedwetting to the equation.
-Adding Goodnites to nightly routines can also help reduce stress since parents don’t need to have a conversation about bedwetting every sing night – it just becomes part of the routine.
+What has helped parents immensely is establishing a nighttime routine and sticking to it.
+The consistency and predictability can be good for children, especially when you add bedwetting to the equation.
+Adding Goodnites to nightly routines can also help reduce stress since parents don’t need to have a conversation about bedwetting every single night – it just becomes part of the routine.

 These aren’t hard and fixed rules, but the predictability of a routine really helps.
 Get the kids involved by asking them to remind you what’s next.
 Give them more flexibility and responsibility as they get older.

-Nighttime has actually become one of my favorite parts of the day, when I get to unwind with my children, hang out with them and read to them.
+With a routine in place, nighttime can become one of your favorite parts of the day, when you get to unwind with your children, hang out with them and read to them.
 A bedtime routine makes that possible.

 It’s important to do what works best for your family, but the talking points below can help initiate a conversation about routines with your child.